 NOTE: This is an informative class, please do not bring your bike.

 Interested to learn more about the University’s bike policies on campus?

-Learn more about campus bicycle and other forms of sustainable transportation at F&S’s Transportation Demand Management website (TDM).
+Learn more about other forms of sustainable transportation at F&S’s Transportation Demand Management website (TDM).
 Many resources exist across campus and the community to live car-free.
-F&S is committed to safety and sustainability.
+F&S is committed to helping campus be more safe and sustainable.